-Information on any existing self-help groups E. Van Evenstraat 2C 3000 Leuven Tel. +32 (0)16 23 65 07

-Call the above telephone number to obtain addresses of the Stomailco Clubs in the various provinces.
-The information brochure you received when admitted to hospital includes the telephone numbers of local self-help group units in Flanders.
+Information on any existing self-help groups E. Van Evenstraat 2C 3000 Leuven Tel. +32 (0)16 23 65 07 Contact the above telephone number to obtain addresses of the Stomailco Clubs in the three provinces.
+The information brochure you were provided with when admitted to hospital includes the telephone numbers of local self-help group units in Flanders.
 It also provides the contact data of independent self-help groups.